 How Thoughts Create Your Brain

-Thoughts also change your brain by stimulating the production of brain chemicals which can change the structure and function of your brain.
+Thoughts also change your brain by stimulating the production of brain chemicals called neurotransmitters which can change the structure and function of your brain.

 Cognitive Distortions: Thoughts That Aren’t True